10 Different Types of Karate Explained

 • Enhances self-assurance

-• Improving concentration and encouraging discipline while also increasing self-esteem.
+• Improve concentration and encourage discipline while also increasing self-esteem.

 4. Uechi- Ryu

-It is made up of eight pre-programmed fighting motions known as katas.
-Students must remember these katas and know-how and when to use them.
+It consists of eight pre-programmed fighting motions known as katas.
+Students must remember these katas and know how and when to use them.

 • Strengthening the body